-- (a) If the State proceeds with the action, it shall have the primary responsibility for prosecuting the action, and shall not be bound by an act of the qui tam plaintiff.
-The qui tam plaintiff shall have the right to continue as a party to the action, subject to the limitations set forth in subsections (b) through (e) of this section. - (b) The State may seek to dismiss the action for good cause notwithstanding the objections of the qui tam plaintiff if the qui tam plaintiff has been notified by the State of the filing of the motion and the court has provided the qui tam plaintiff with an opportunity for a hearing on the motion. - (c) The State may settle the action with the defendant notwithstanding the objections of the qui tam plaintiff if the court determines, after a hearing, that the proposed settlement is fair, adequate, and reasonable under all the circumstances.
-Upon a showing of good cause, the hearing may be heard in camera. - (d) Upon a showing by the State that the qui tam plaintiff's unrestricted participation during the course of the litigation would interfere with or unduly delay the State's prosecution of the case or would be repetitious, irrelevant, or for purposes of harassment, the court may, in its discretion, impose limitations on the person's participation, such as: - (1) Limiting the number of witnesses the qui tam plaintiff may call; - (2) Limiting the length of the testimony of those witnesses; - (3) Limiting the qui tam plaintiff's cross-examination of witnesses; or
+- If the State proceeds with an action under G.S.
+1-608(b), it shall have the primary responsibility for prosecuting the action and shall not be bound by an act of the qui tam plaintiff.
+The qui tam plaintiff shall have the right to continue as a party to the action, subject to the limitations set forth in subsections (b) through (e) of this section. - The State may seek to dismiss the action for good cause notwithstanding the objections of the qui tam plaintiff if the qui tam plaintiff has been notified by the State of the filing of the motion and the court has provided the qui tam plaintiff with an opportunity for a hearing on the motion. - (c) The State may settle the action with the defendant notwithstanding the objections of the qui tam plaintiff if the court determines, after a hearing, that the proposed settlement is fair, adequate, and reasonable under all the circumstances.
+Upon a showing of good cause, the hearing may be heard in camera. - Upon a showing by the State that the qui tam plaintiff's unrestricted participation during the course of the litigation would interfere with or unduly delay the State's prosecution of the case or would be repetitious, irrelevant, or for purposes of harassment, the court may, in its discretion, impose limitations on the person's participation, such as: - Limiting the number of witnesses the qui tam plaintiff may call; (1) - (2) Limiting the length of the testimony of those witnesses; - Limiting the qui tam plaintiff's cross-examination of witnesses; or (3) - (4) Otherwise limiting the participation by the qui tam plaintiff in the litigation.